claudeHow to Run Local LLMs with Claude Code

 1

-We need to install llama.cpp to deploy/serve local LLMs to use in Codex etc. We follow the official build instructions for correct GPU bindings and maximum performance.
+We need to install llama.cpp to deploy/serve local LLMs to use in Claude Code etc. We follow the official build instructions for correct GPU bindings and maximum performance.
 Change -DGGML_CUDA=ON to -DGGML_CUDA=OFF if you don't have a GPU or just want CPU inference.
+For Apple Mac / Metal devices, set -DGGML_CUDA=OFF then continue as usual - Metal support is on by default.

 apt-get update